 If you're an allergy sufferer (and who isn't?), that's the last thing you want to do, says Dr. Neeta Ogden, a spokesperson for the American College of Allergy, Asthma and Immunology.
 "It will allow pollen to settle in your home."

-If you really can’t skip that spring breeze, avoid opening them in the morning, pollen counts are highest in the morning; they decrease late in the day and at night.
+If you really can't skip that spring breeze, avoid opening windows in the morning, when pollen counts are highest.
+They decrease late in the day and at night.

 #1 Not Looking Up

 You've worked up a sweat and everything's starting to sparkle, but then you realize your ceiling fan is coated in dust.
 Uh-oh.
 Once you start wiping the fan, dust will scatter on what you've already cleaned.
 That's why you should always look up to see what needs dusting before you start cleaning at eye level.
 Tackle hard-to-reach places like the tops of bookshelves, crown molding, and window ledges.

 #2 Starting to Clean Without a Plan

 You wake up motivated.
 Today you're going to get all your spring cleaning done!
 But by noon, your house is in disarray, and not one single room is finished.
 Ugh.
 That's why Briana Norde, owner of Caliber Cleaning, says it pays to break up the biggest cleaning project of the year into smaller, more manageable tasks.

 She recommends starting with your hardest job, like the kitchen, which she calls the "most time-consuming room."
 With that first accomplishment under your belt, you'll have the momentum to take on the remaining tasks.
 The key is to give yourself plenty of breaks.
 And there's nothing wrong with spreading it out over several days.